»TO STUDY ZEN means to study the self.

 Every day offers us in every moment a new beginning for our practise.
 The classical form of practise for Zen students is the actual practise of Buddha Shakyamuni, which is sitting.

 My personal Ways are Zazen and archery.
-Apart from sitting in silence and moving meditation with the bow there is two more Ways for me to meditate actively … carving my own bow had always been my heart’s desire that finally came true, I still haven’t turned into a real bow maker, though.
-Good food is my other passion and I cook with a great deal of joy but in this area I’m equally nothing but a layperson.
+Apart from sitting in silence and moving meditation with the bow, there are two more Ways for me to meditate actively … carving my own bow had always been my heart’s desire that finally came true, I still haven’t turned into a real bow maker, though.
+Good food is my other passion and I cook with a great deal of joy but in this area, I’m equally nothing but a layperson.
 That is why when making bows and cooking I get supported in courses by my two friends Gerhard and Roland.

 THE WAY OF THE BOW The Way of the bow is the Way of joy and excitement, of serenity and of erring, of technique and intuition.
 Concrete and unerring shooting is something completely different from a shot that is made with peace on our minds because that’s when bow, archer and target turn into reality.